Posted: 06/02/17 by Milton Keynes Chamber of Commerce Ltd

-Ahead of the Chancellor’s Spring Budget on March 8, Northamptonshire Chamber of Commerce is supporting the British Chambers of Commerce (BCC) in urging the government to take action on delivering real reform to the business rates system.
+Ahead of the Chancellor’s Spring Budget on March 8, Milton Keynes Chamber of Commerce is supporting the British Chambers of Commerce (BCC) in urging the government to take action on delivering real reform to the business rates system.

 The Accredited Chamber Network seeks four key measures on business rates from the Spring Budget: